-After speaking to my coaches and some friends, I decided on getting a floor punching bag, and it’s been the best decision I have ever taken in my life.
+After speaking to my coaches and some friends, I decided on getting a floor punching bag for my home gym, and it’s been the best decision I have ever taken in my life.

 For those who are scratching their heads, a floor punching bag is another term used to describe a freestanding bag.